We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Start in plank position with hands on roller directly under shoulders.
-Hop feet open and closed as you would for a jumping jack, staying on toes.
+Start in plank position with hands on the roller directly under shoulders.
+Hop feet apart and then together as you would for a jumping jack, staying on toes.
 Keep a slight bend in knees as you land.

 Make it harder: Increase speed and intensity to engage core more.

-Stand on both feet and hold roller behind back with fingertips facing away.
-Transfer weight onto right leg and lift left leg into an airplane position (or warrior III for yogis) as chest hinges forward.
 Squeeze shoulder blades together and away from ears.
-Pulse the roller up about 3 inches toward ceiling.
+Pulse the roller up about 3 inches toward the ceiling.
 Keep arms as straight as possible to activate triceps, delts, and lats.

 Lie faceup with palms facing down and foam roller under feet.
 Lift hips into a bridge position so hips, knees, and heels are in line.
 With control, slowly rock foam roller forward and backward.
 Engage hamstrings to keep roller from slipping.